Terms and Definitions: M

 Crashaw, Andrew Marvell, George Herbert, and Henry Vaughan.

-The group shares certain traits, but their themes, structures,
+The group shares certain traits, though their themes, structures,

-and assorted tones in their poetry vary widely.
+and assorted tones in their poetry vary widely, which leads more recent scholars to see the designation as unhelpful.
 (1)

 The group as a whole rejects the conventions of Elizabethan